rurban/beamsplitter/README.md

 # beamsplitter

-A very simple S-BOX only hash.
+A very simple S-box only hash.

 # Get